laurachri-hall/LitRPG-Library/TESTING.md

 ### Python Validation

-[CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python files that were created or edited by myself.
-No issues presented and line lengths were double checked.
-I have included some screenshots with the results below.
+[CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python files that were created or edited by me.
+There were no issues, screenshots can be seen below.

 | Feature | admin.py | forms.py | models.py | urls.py | views.py |
 |---------|----------|----------|-----------|---------|----------|